justarandomgeek/vscode-factoriomod-debug/doc/profile.md

 # Profiling

 Setting `"hookMode": "profile"` in your launch config to enables profiling.
 This mode does not provide debug feaures (stepping, inspection, etc), but instead provides inline timing/hitcount data for every line and function executed in control stage.
-Flamegraph, higlighting and rulers are also provided to assist in finding hotspots.
+Flamegraph, highlighting and rulers are also provided to assist in finding hotspots.
 Mods may recognize the this mode by the presence of the global variable `__Profiler`.
+Mods **MUST NOT** create this variable themselves, or write to any fields within it.

 The profiler also provides a remote inteface `profiler` with the following functions: